-I also shared how I decide to step down the amount I put into my wealth machines, as my salary get bigger.
+I also shared how I decide to step down the amount I put into my wealth machines, as my salary gets bigger.

 Doing this actually gave me more room for spending.

-Instead of only channeling what you have left over after you spend to wealth building, shift the way you looking at your income by prioritizing wealth building over spending.
+Instead of only channelling what you have leftover after you spend to wealth building, shift the way you looking at your income by prioritizing wealth-building overspending.

 Create your Personal Cash Flow Statement – the Complete Guide